-In FY22, RAIS helped to resettle 276 new arrivals – the majority of which arrived from Ukraine or Afghanistan.
+In FY22, RAIS helped to resettle 276 new arrivals – the majority of which arrived from the Ukraine or Afghanistan.

 Thanks to your dedicated support, many individuals and families have resettled in Alaska following the crisis in Ukraine and Afghanistan and have been warmly welcomed.